Last Updated on

 If you’re still unsure about what sight you want, you can’t go wrong with the TAC Vector Optics Micro Red Dot Sight 3MOA Reflex Sight.
 There’s a reason that it earned our top nod, with a great combination of performance, longevity, and affordability.

 If you’re looking to save a few bucks, check out the CVLIFE 1X22X33 Red Green Dot Gun Sight Scope Reflex Sight.
 It’s a great choice to get you through until you have more to spend on a higher-end sight.

 The most important thing is that you get your new reflex sight on order as soon as possible.
 That way, you can upgrade your pistol sooner rather than later!

-You might also be interested in: 5 Best Glock 19 Sights (Night & Suppressor Sights) in 2021 – Reviews & Top Picks
+You might also be interested in: 5 Best Glock 19 Sights (Night & Suppressor Sights) – Reviews & Top Picks

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.

 24 Fascinating & Fun Eagle Facts You Never Knew

 Compound Vs. Dissecting Microscope: What’s the Difference?